We Supply & Install Energy Efficient Industrial LED Lighting Systems

 The light sources in the fittings are usually one of two HID (high intensity discharge) lamp types - high pressure sodium (a distinct yellow tinted light) or metal halide (white-blue tinted light) - usually rated at 250W or 400W powers

-All of these HID light fixture types can be replaced by industrial LED light fittings but careful consideration must be given to the building conditions and the specification of the right light fixture.
+All of these HID light fixture types can usually be replaced by industrial LED light fittings but careful consideration must be given to the building conditions and the specification of the right light fixture.

-The key thing to remember is that 'not all LEDs are equal' - at the moment the LED industrial lighting market is still relatively young - but growing rapidly as the technology becomes ever more efficient and the cost is reduced due to volume manufacturing etc.
+The key thing to remember is that 'not all LEDs are equal' - at the moment the LED industrial lighting market is still relatively young - but growing rapidly as the technology becomes ever more efficient and the cost is reduced due to volume manufacturing etc. Every it year there are an increasing number of LED factory lighting suppliers.

 The standardised costs of a typical HID (e.g. - sodium) industrial light is reflected by many years of market forces, regulation and their relatively simple constituent parts - namely: